 A study of hybrid forms in fiction.
 Students examine texts in which formal concerns dominate and in which typical distinctions between fiction and other mediums such as poetry, essay, memoir, and the fine arts, break down.
 Students write both critical and creative work that engages hybrid prose.
-Prerequisite: Sophomore status or consent.
-Offered fall of odd-numbered years.
+Prerequisite: ENG 105 with a grade of C or higher.
+Offered intermittently.